Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 How should I prepare?

-Avoid alcohol and recreational substances for at least 48 hours
+Avoiding alcohol and recreational substances for at least 48 hours

-Avoid heavy or processed foods
+Avoid heavy or highly processed foods

-Hydrate well, but avoid caffeine or stimulants
+Stay hydrated but avoid excessive caffeine or stimulants

 Integration After the Journey